privacygmail cleanupemail security

 Privacy concerns:

-• Your emails uploaded to third-party servers
+• Your emails are uploaded to third-party servers

-• Company has access to email content
+• The company has access to your email content

 • Data retention depends on company policy